MKLab-ITI/pygrank/README.md

 >>> seeds = {"A", "B"}
 ```

-We can run a personalized PageRank algorithm to find structural relatedness scores
+We run a personalized PageRank algorithm to find structural relatedness scores
 of all graph nodes to the given set.
+This (but only this) much could also be achieved with networkx.
 ```python
 >>> from pygrank.algorithms.pagerank import PageRank
 >>> ranker = PageRank(alpha=0.85, tol=1.E-6)